 - Yellow warbler

-Some of these birds are easy to attract, while others may avoid backyards for years despite the best efforts of birders.
-By understanding how to entice one species to your yard, however, you have a good chance of enjoying your coveted birds at your fingertips.
+Some of these birds are easy to attract, while others may avoid yards for years despite the best efforts of birders.
+By understanding how to entice one species to your yard, however, you have a good chance of enjoying your coveted birds closer than you think.

 The basic steps of attracting birds can help you prepare your yard for every feathered guest, but when a specific bird stays away you can go further to encourage its arrival.